vfmd/vfmd-spec/specification.md

         following is done:
          1. The output shall have a link with the link url set as _auto-link tag candidate_ and the link text content also set as _auto-link tag candidate_.
-For HTML output, the link url and the link text should be [attribute-value-escaped].
+            For HTML output, the link url should be [URL-escaped] and the link text should be [html-text-escaped].
          2. The [consumed-character-count] is set to the length of the _auto-link tag candidate_
      5. If the length of the _auto-link tag candidate_ is lesser than or